what you will need to bring on the journey

 Packable fleece or ultralight jacket

 On hiking days, you will be more comfortable wearing clothing designed for outdoor sports.
 Clothing made from materials such as, nylon, synthetic, or microfiber polyester fabric (Dri Fit) allow sweat to move away from your body to the surface of the material where it evaporates.
 This material also dries quickly if you should get caught in an unexpected rainstorm.
 Cotton on the other hand retains moisture and sweat which can cause discomfort and in some cases chills.
-As a general rule consider choosing the proper clothing for the activity; hiking and outdoor activities, a moisture wicking material; travel days, cotton t-shirt and jeans can keep you comfortable.
+As a general rule consider choosing the proper clothing for the activity - hiking and outdoor activities, a moisture wicking material; travel days, cotton t-shirt and jeans will keep you comfortable.

 There will be laundry facilities at most of our stops so you will be able to wash clothes in the evening.